 If you find a passion for owning and operating your own vending machines, you can stay in the business for life!
 Set your schedule every week and above all take pride in being your own boss!

 Schools are cracking down on unhealthy snacks, but that doesn’t mean school vending machines are out of the picture.

 As of July 1st, 2014, schools that participate in the National School Lunch Program are required to adhere to the USDA standard called “Smart Snacks In School (SSIS)”.

 The SSIS program aims to improve the health of school children across the nation.
-Founded on evidence-based research and practicality, it encourages schools to sell healthy foods that are aligned with the USDA’s Dietary Guidelines for Americans.
-These guidelines suggest the consumption of more fruits, vegetables, whole grains, and low-fat dairy options—while limiting calories, fat, sugar, and sodium.
+Founded on evidence-based research and practicality, it encourages schools to sell healthy foods.
+More so, foods that are aligned with the USDA’s Dietary Guidelines for Americans.
+These guidelines suggest the consumption of more fruits, vegetables, whole grains, and low-fat dairy options.
+These will also help limit calories, fat, sugar, and sodium.

 In short, healthier foods are in, junk food is out.

 43 Percent of elementary schools, 74 percent of middle schools, and 98 percent of high schools offer vending machines to their students.